Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 2. Continously Learning behavior for an Agent:
    - different from LLM that is static and cannot improve beyond its given training condition, AI Agent using IntegratedPipeline has a dynamic, flexible continously learning behavior with conditional training algorithms included in the library that has both supervised and unsupervised learning present, The learned input and predicted Output will be stored in the database, allowing it to recall its memory during processing and find matching known prediction given if input matched with the stored input inside the database. this Continous learning behavior is efficient because its not relying on weights for memory, allowing flexible and predictable behavior inside a given environment.

-3. Robust Specialized MLP and Transformer Architecture with ensemble weighting:
+3. Robust Specialized MLP, Transformer and LSTM Architecture with ensemble weighting architecture:
   - IntegratedPipeline has 2 Different type's of AI Architecture stacked together, and one architecture to weight their confidence and probability fairly to get the final prediction, Specialized MLP for Noise robustness And Specialized Transformer that used Alpha-based Computing algorithm for contextual reasoning, The reason why those Models complement and used together :
       - Specialized MLP Provides synchronous robust classification Against noise with its specialized Weight Encoder (AWE) to handle noise using eigenvalue based computing that is lightweight and efficient.
 This Method can't be replicated Inside Transformer FFN (Feed-forward-network) because of Transformer dynamic brute force computing where AWE-Based generated weight's get diluted over time by Transformer dynamic projection embedding, making AWE Generated weight causes inefficient inside Transformer dynamic FFN/QKV projection.
       - Specialized Transformer provides robust synchronous advanced contextual relationships, efficient data processing using Alpha based computing, The Transformer is tuned towards to be as flexible as possible to provide dynamic projection or fixed FFN projection training with minimal head's and dimension's to reduce computational power.
+      - LSTM doesn't act as a Main orchestrator, instead it Provides coherent Short-term memory for the Ensemble architecture, acting as a support mechanism to provides proof-of-credibility of a given answer from past previous context input, this allows flexible and achievable Aggreement between Transformer and MLP.
       - Ensemble weighting provides the model a much more robust classification best from both worlds perspective, weighting both MLP and Transformer confidence and probability, combined with Attention quality from the transformer to get the final prediction of an input if transformer is allowed and permitted to be in use.

 4. flexible and secure Peer-to-Peer Coordination (Multi-Agent):